jarad/project_template/README.md

 - each simulation study will be module
   - in its own directory
   - with its own makefile
-- the makefiles will be set up to be run on a SLURM cluster
+- the makefiles will be set up to be able to run on a SLURM cluster